ivmartel/dwv-vue/README.md

 Medical viewer using [DWV](https://github.com/ivmartel/dwv) (DICOM Web Viewer) and [Vue.js](https://vuejs.org/).

 All coding/implementation contributions and comments are welcome.
+Releases should be ready for deployment otherwise download the code and install dependencies with a `yarn` or `npm` `install`.

 dwv-vue is not certified for diagnostic use.
 Released under GNU GPL-3.0 license (see [license.txt](license.txt)).